mmiranda222/.statsuite/content/changelog/_index.md

 ### January 28, 2020
 **[Release .Stat Suite .NET v2.3.0](https://gitlab.com/groups/sis-cc/.stat-suite/-/milestones/9)**
->**Disclaimer**: This release contains breaking changes in the dotstatsuite-core-transfer service with a new entry in the `dataspaces.private.json` and the introduction of `localization.json` via the Dotstat.config nuget package.
+>**Warning**: This release contains breaking changes in the dotstatsuite-core-transfer service with a new entry in the `dataspaces.private.json` and the introduction of `localization.json` via the Dotstat.config nuget package.
 Both **source-code** and **Docker images** are concerned by this release.

-Major changes:
+non-backward-compatible changes:

 - [dotstatsuite-data-lifecycle-manager#50](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-lifecycle-manager/issues/50) Download selected data in Excel format (with simple layout).
 The original scope of this issue was extended in order to deliver a new component of the .Stat Suite: the **.Stat DLM Excel-Addin**.